arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 ## Modbus TCP

-The Modbus protocol is a messaging service structure using Client/Server communication.
-It is an *application protocol*, with its data management being independent of the transmission method.
+The Modbus protocol is a messaging service structure that uses Client/Server communication.
+It is an *application protocol*, with its data management independent of the transmission method.

-The **Modbus TCP/IP**, often simply referred to as **Modbus TCP**, is a variant of the Modbus RTU protocol that uses the TCP/IP interface over Ethernet to exchange data between compatible devices.
+The **Modbus TCP/IP**, often referred to as **Modbus TCP**, is a variant of the Modbus RTU protocol that uses the TCP/IP interface over Ethernet to exchange data between compatible devices.
 Here are some key elements to understand about Modbus TCP:

 * The **Transmission Control Protocol (TCP)** is responsible for the exchange of packets.

 * The **Internet Protocol (IP)** defines the addresses for routing message destinations.

-* A distinct feature of Modbus TCP concerns how it maintains data integrity.
-Since Modbus TCP encapsulates the basic data frame within the TCP frame, the usual checksum field of Modbus isn't utilized.
+* A particular feature of Modbus TCP concerns how it maintains data integrity.
+Since Modbus TCP encapsulates the basic data frame within the TCP frame, Modbus's usual checksum field is not used.
 Instead, the checksum method from the Ethernet TCP/IP layer ensures data integrity.

-* Modbus TCP/IP adheres to TCP/IP networking standards on Ethernet, using the Modbus messaging service as its data handler.
-Typically, the connected devices are Modbus TCP/IP Client and Server devices.
-However, interconnections can also be established through routers, gateways, or bridges, forming a TCP/IP network.
+* Modbus TCP/IP sticks to TCP/IP networking standards on Ethernet, using the Modbus messaging service as its data handler.
+The connected devices are typically Modbus TCP/IP Client and Server devices.
+However, interconnections can also be established through routers, gateways or bridges, forming a TCP/IP network.

 ***Controller/Peripheral was formerly known as Master/Slave.
 The Modbus Organization no longer supports the use of this terminology.
 Devices formerly known as Master are referred to as Controller/Client and devices formerly known as Slaves are referred to as Peripheral/Server.***

 ## Modbus TCP & PLC IDE

-In this tutorial, we will guide you through setting up two Opta™ devices with Modbus TCP using the Arduino PLC IDE.
+This tutorial will guide you through setting up two Opta™ devices with Modbus TCP using the Arduino PLC IDE.
 Understanding the overall process of implementation is crucial for successful deployment.

 Refer to the following diagram for a concise visualization of how Opta™ is configured and deployed with Modbus TCP: